rgriff23/rgriff23.github.io/projects/pcm.md

 This project includes my methodological research on a pair of phylogenetic comparative methods that aim to estimate ancestral states for continuous traits.
 These methods were recently developed by Jeroen B Smaers (JBS), and they have gained some traction over the last few years, appearing in 11 combined publications as of May 10, 2017 (they are listed in the Appendix at the bottom of this page).

 I have found that these methods are highly unprincipled and do not do what they claim to do.
-An addition, the simulation studies that purport to validate these methods were seriously flawed and produced misleading results.
+In addition, I argue that the simulation studies used to validate these methods were rather misleading.

-Below is a timeline and summary of papers relevant to this project, including 3 written by JBS and 2 written by myself.
-My papers include reproducible simulation studies, linked to below.
+Below is a summary of papers relevant to this project, including 3 written by JBS and 2 written by myself.
+My papers include reproducible simulation studies with code on GitHub, linked to below.

 ___